 Very soft and pliable rubbers or elastomers might be so yielding under the touch of the probe that the surface deflects slightly, causing an errant reading.
 Other techniques involving lasers or visible light would then be employed for a more accurate measurement.

 The reliability of the CMM is dependent upon a very rigid physical frame that does not distort over time or due to environmental conditions.
 Our Nikon Altera ceramic bridge CMM, using a Renishaw PH10M Plus probe, is guaranteed to maintain its accuracy for 10 years without requiring adjustment or calibration – a testament to the robustness and reliability of its design.

-Ultimately, reliable measurements of complex shapes and surfaces may rely upon a combination of tools and techniques, each one of which is optimized for a specific application.
-We use a variety of advanced tools to insure that every part we manufacture meets and exceeds your exacting requirements.
-If in doubt about how we will measure to your specifications, contact us and talk to one of our quality control experts.
+Ultimately, reliable measurements of complex shapes and surfaces may rely on a combination of tools and techniques, each of which is optimized for a specific application.

 We employ many advanced measuring tools to ensure peace of mind on every part we make.
 You may also be interested to learn more about how we apply accuracy and precision in a manufacturing environment.